yuyan-z/BayesUCB-river/readme.md

 - /previous_version

-Our current code has been reorganized by Max via [Pull requests](https://github.com/online-ml/river/pull/1237) to the River.
-The previous versions are also available at /previous_version
+Our code has been accepted by River!
+You can check out the pull request [Pull requests](https://github.com/online-ml/river/pull/1237).

 ## Reference
 [1] Kaufmann, Emilie, Olivier Cappé, and Aurélien Garivier.
 "On Bayesian upper confidence bounds for bandit problems."
 Artificial intelligence and statistics.
 PMLR, 2012.